merisedot-dev/merise_gtk/README.md

 ## Installation

 As of now, not that many methods are implemented for installation, but they can be added if needed.
-Please refer to the contribution guidelines if you wish to add your own.
+Please refer to the contribution guidelines if you wish to add your own and please keep in mind `pip` does *not* install GTK4 (which is required).

 ### Nix